 However, not all innovations are equal and nor do they follow a constant upward trend.
 Instead, their evolution takes the form of an S-shaped curve that reflects their typical lifecycle from early emergence to accelerating adoption, before finally stabilising and reaching maturity.

 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-Within the emerging innovation stage, cell therapy for ocular disorders, coronavirus vaccine components, and DNA polymerase compositions are disruptive technologies that are in the early stages of application and should be tracked closely.
-Adeno-associated virus vectors, alcohol dehydrogenase compositions, and antibody serum stabilisers are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are anti-influenza antibody compositions and anti-interleukin-1, which are now well established in the industry.
+Within the emerging innovation stage, tyrosine kinase inhibitors, immunotherapy radiotherapy combination, and mutant DNA polymerases are disruptive technologies that are in the early stages of application and should be tracked closely.
+Chimeric flaviviruses, bacteriophage therapy, and microRNA are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas are antibody encoding polynucleotide libraries and cell immunomodulation, which are now well established in the industry.